 At the famous Koma Rock, considered a shrine by many since time immemorial, Kamba elders journeyed from far to offer sacrifices to their gods at a designated shrine known locally as Ithembo.
 There, they would also pray for rain and for protection from plagues.

-Engineers, in 1970, constructing the Kangundo-Nairobi highway, wanted to move the shrine so that the road could pass through the hill.
+Engineers, constructing the Kangundo-Nairobi highway in 1970, wanted to move the shrine so that the road could pass through the hill.
 This sparked a furious protest from the Kamba elders.
 After an appeasement sacrifice comprising of a bag of sugar and two goats, the elders finally agreed to move the shrine to another part of the hill.

 That did not work.
 After a long and hard struggle to put up the road, the engineers finally had to abandon the route.
 It seemed a strange unknown power prevented the blasting of the rock.